Freestyle vs. Racing

 - Carbon Direction: Nearly all frames are made of carbon fiber.
 These weaves are stronger along the direction of the fibers, meaning the plates are weaker at 45-degrees to the weave.
-Pay attention to this direction as it’s usually visible in the photos.
-Frames with individual arms will usually be cut optimally for each arm, but unibody frames can’t re-orient the carbon to make this happen.
+While you can’t really tell how the carbon sheets are oriented based on the appearance of top-most twill layer, frames with individual arms will usually be cut optimally for each arm but unibody frames can’t re-orient the carbon to make this happen.

 - Carbon quality: Not all carbon fiber is made equal.
 Depending on the size of the fibers, the process used to create them, and the number of fibers in a weave, the strength of the material can vary considerably.
 Unfortunately, there’s not much you can do as a consumer to figure out whether the carbon is use is a good grade; it’s often not published or the terms in use (like “3K”) are essentially meaningless.
 The best advice here?
 Expect to get what you pay for.